How to Become a Pathologist

 6. Where Are Pathologists Paid the Highest?

 California offers the most opportunity and pay for pathologists.
-Pathologists in this state make $350,980 a year on average, which is almost $100,000 over the national average!
+Pathologists in this state have the highest employment rate and make $258,090 a year on average!

 Final Thoughts

-Pathologists may not receive the same spotlight as physicians and surgeons that work directly with patients, but they are equally as important in providing patients with the best and most accurate care!
+Pathologists may not receive the same spotlight as physicians and surgeons that work directly with patients.
+Still, they are equally important in providing patients with the best and most accurate care!

-If you choose to embark upon the extensive journey of becoming a pathologist, rest assured, your hard work will result in a highly rewarding career!
+If you embark upon the extensive journey of becoming a pathologist, rest assured your hard work will result in a highly rewarding career!

 Subscribe to Our Newsletter